Li Zhi (philosopher): Biography

-He was born in Jinjiang, Fujian province (in modern Quanzhou).
+Li Zhi was born in Jinjiang, Fujian province (in modern Quanzhou).
 His ancestor by seven generations was Lin Nu, the son of Li Lü, a maritime merchant.
 Lin Nu visited Hormuz in Persia in 1376, converted to Islam upon marriage to a Semu girl ("娶色目女") (who was most likely either Persian or Arab), and brought her back to Quanzhou.
 This was recorded in the Lin and Li genealogy《林李宗譜》.
 However, the new faith did not take root in his lineage and the family stopped practising Islam during the time of his grandfather.
 His father made a living by teaching, and Li Zhi was therefore educated from an early age.

 In 1551, he passed the village examinations, and five years later was appointed as a lecturer in Gongcheng (in modern Huixian, Henan Province).
 In 1560 he was then promoted to the Guozijian in Nanjing as a professor, but went into filial mourning, returning to his native Quanzhou.
 During this time he participated in the defence of the coastal city against Wokou raids.
 After returning from mourning in 1563, he was assigned to the Guozijian in Beijing.

 In 1566, he served in the Ministry of Rites in Beijing, where he became learned in Yangmingism as well as Buddhist thought.
 He was then assigned as a prefect of Yao'an County in Yunnan in 1577, but left his post three years later.
 After this, he took up a teaching post in Hubei on the invitation of Geng Dingli, but was attacked as a heretic by Dingli's brother, the scholar and official Geng Dingxiang, and eventually moved to Macheng.
 In 1588, he took the tonsure and became a Buddhist monk, but did not follow the ascetic lifestyle of other monks.
 Two years later, his work A Book to Hide was printed.

 He travelled during the 1590s, visiting Jining and Nanjing, where he met with Matteo Ricci and discussed the differences between Buddhist and Catholic thought.
 Returning to Macheng in 1600, he was again forced to leave after attacks from the local magistrate for his philosophical views.

 In 1602, after being accused of deceiving society with heretical ideas by Zhang Wenda and other officials of the Censorate, he was arrested and imprisoned, where he committed suicide.
 Having heard that he was to be exiled to his native Fujian, he cut his throat with a shaving knife which he seized from a servant.
 After his death, he was buried in Tongzhou, where his grave still remains.